 Spending New Year’s at home with the kids this year?
 You can still keep the night fun!
-See Ringing in the New Year with Kids for lots of great family-friendly celebraton ideas and… make your own New Year’s ball for an early countdown with your kids!
+Ringing in the New Year with Kids can be a great family-friendly celebration.
+And now you can make it even better by making your own New Year’s ball for an early countdown with your kids!

 - Styrofoam ball (we used an 8″)